A 1971 satirical comedy film produced, directed, and written by NormanLear (just prior to his creating television's ''AllInTheFamily'').

 * PuttingOnTheReich: PlayedForLaughs with the Christopher Mott society, who take it upon themselves to enforce the cigarette ban and set up checkpoints to stop smuggling.

-* RandyNewman: Composed the film's music score.
+* RandyNewman: Composed the film's music score, his first of many.
 The opening/closing theme, "He Gives Us All His Love", would appear in a re-recorded version on his ''Sail Away'' album the following year.

 * [[SlowlySlippingIntoEvil Slowly Slipping Into Corruption]]: Brooks, whose motive goes from religious calling to being seen as a hero once Eagle Rock starts attracting national attention.